chuyangliu/snake/README.md

 [![][badge-travis]][build-travis] [![][badge-appveyor]][build-appveyor] ![][badge-python]

-This project focuses on the artificial intelligence of the [Snake][wiki-snake] game.
-The snake's goal is to eat the food continuously and fill the map with its bodies ASAP.
-The [old version][snake-proj-old] of this project is written in C++.
-Now it has been rewritten using Python for a user-friendly GUI and the simplicity in the implementations of algorithms.
+The project focuses on the artificial intelligence of the [Snake][wiki-snake] game.
+The snake's goal is to eat the food continuously and fill the map with its bodies as soon as possible.
+Originally, the project was [written in C++][snake-proj-old].
+It has now been rewritten in Python for a user-friendly GUI and the simplicity in algorithm implementations.

 ***[Algorithms >][doc-algorithms]***